revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 </details>

 ---
-11. Can we achieve DI with Core Java without using Spring framework?
+11.Can we achieve DI with Core Java without using Spring framework?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)